 The conference booth will take up less space than a traditional meeting room, thanks to the way it is constructed.
 It has modular walls and floors to fit together perfectly, with a clear plexiglass ceiling which blocks up to 40 decibels of noise.
 The custom wood desks inside will match your office and give employees a place to work & place their equipment.

 This is also more efficient.
 It becomes its own world, rather than simply a room inside a room.
 With denim sound insulation to muffle any potential noises, as well as quiet ventilation fans regulating the temperature, your employees will feel comfortable and relaxed.

 Two electrical outlets along with USB ports for fast charging make it a perfect place to work, no matter what the meeting or project requires.
 You can plug in phones, laptops, or even big screens to support video and conference calls over the Internet.

-Two person conference booths provide the best meeting room alternative
+Two or four person conference booths provide the best meeting room alternative

-There are several different sizes available to suit your particular needs, but the two-person conference booth is popular because of the size that it provides.
+There are several different sizes available to suit your particular needs, from two to four people.

 Get in touch with a Zenbooth representative today to learn more about our conference booth features, shipping prices and our 30 day money back guarantee.